Army general (Vietnam)

-As of July 12, 2021, the Vietnam People's Army has 16 servicemen conferred the rank of General.
+As of October 20, 2024, the Vietnam People's Army has had 17 servicemen conferred the rank of Army General.

 There were two soldiers who were directly promoted to the rank of General without intermediaries: Võ Nguyên Giáp (1948) and Nguyễn Chí Thanh (1959).

-Currently, there are 2 Army Generals holding military ranks currently working, namely Phan Van Giang, Minister of National Defense; Lương Cường, Director of the General Department of Politics of the Vietnam People's Army.
+Currently, there are 2 Army Generals in service, namely Phan Văn Giang, Minister of National Defense, and Nguyễn Tân Cương, Chief of the General Staff.
+Furthermore, there is one more Army General who remains active in politics, but is no longer serving in the army: President Lương Cường, who was formerly Director of the General Political Department.

 Rank insignia

-According to Decree No. 33 of March 22, 1946 signed by the President of the Government of the Democratic Republic of Vietnam, the rank of General of the National Army of Vietnam was first regulated with the rank of 3 gold stars on the shoulder. red background.
+According to Decree No. 33 of March 22, 1946 signed by the President of the Government of the Democratic Republic of Vietnam, the rank of General of the National Army of Vietnam was first regulated with the rank of 3 gold stars on the shoulder on red background.
 However, at that time, no soldier had been awarded this rank.
 It was not until January 20, 1948, that Commander-in-Chief of the National Army and militia and self-defense militia Võ Nguyên Giáp was the first to be conferred this rank.

-The rank of General was again redefined with the Law on Service Regulations of Officers of the Vietnam People's Army dated May 31, 1958.
-And Decree 307-TTg dated June 20, 1958 also stipulates that the rank of General carries 4 gold stars above the rank.
+The rank of General was again redefined with the Law on Service Regulations of Officers of the Vietnam People's Army dated May 31, 1958 and Decree 307-TTg dated June 20, 1958 also stipulates that the rank of General carries 4 gold stars above the rank.
 And on August 31, 1959, Chairman of the General Department of Politics Nguyễn Chí Thanh was the second person to be conferred the rank of General.